geensr/StrokeCalc/README.md

 # StrokeCalc
-Calculate Golf Strokes for a give course
+Calculate Golf Strokes for a given course

+Currently all parameters need to be entered manually